Thomas Henry Burke (politician): Congress

+Later career

 After leaving Congress, he was a labor and manpower adviser in the National Production Authority in 1951.
 He was an unsuccessful candidate for election in 1952 to the Eighty-third Congress.
 He moved to Alexandria, Virginia and worked as a legislative representative for the United Automobile Workers' Union.

 Death

 He died in Arlington, Virginia and was buried in Arlington National Cemetery.